polaris-slo-cloud/aio-twin-workshop/prerequisites/README.md

 1. After cloning this repository, open it is Visual Studio code.

-2. A notification should appear, asking if you want to "Reopen Dev Container".
+2. A notification should appear, asking if you want to "Reopen in Container".
 Click on that button to reopen the workspace in a dev container.
 If the notification does not appear, press F1 and search for "Dev Containers: Reopen in Container".

 3. Building the container image and starting the container takes several minutes.
 It involves pulling various container images, starting a Minikube Kubernetes cluster and installing Prometheus in it.
 You can open the log to see the current progress.